 Banging, chattering or thudding

 A bang, knock, clunk, or clang sound coming from the pipes after shutting off the water indicates a pressure shock wave through the pipes that creates the hammer noise.
 Over time, this effect can damage pipes and valves and weaken the pipe joints.
 Modern homes have water hammer arrestors and such a sound can mean that the arrestor may be waterlogged.
 If you have an older home with old plumbing, you probably do not have an arrestor.
 Replenishing all the air chambers with air can also sometimes correct the problem.
 Sometimes a water hammer can occur when a pipe-mounting strap is loose.
 A worn-out dishwasher or clothes washer solenoid valve can cause a hammering sound when the washer is filling with water too.

 A knocking sound when you turn on the hot water means the water heater is set too high.
 Turn down the heater to correct the problem.
 Another cause can be a pipe that’s too small or has been clogged with salve or mineral deposits.
 When a knocking sound happens after the water supply shuts off in your bathroom or sprinkler system, a water hammer is usually the culprit.

-The good news: all that rattling might not indicate a massive plumbing problem and may be a simple fix.
-Noisy pipes caused by water pressure or a worn out washer can be relatively simple DIY fix.
-By attempting to diagnose and locate cause of the problem before calling a Sugar Land, TX, plumber, you may be able to make a simple adjustment to fix the source of the noisy pipes.
+The good news: all that rattling might not indicate a massive plumbing problem and maybe a simple fix.
+Noisy pipes caused by water pressure or a worn-out washer can be a relatively simple DIY fix.
+By attempting to diagnose and locate the cause of the problem before calling a Sugar Land, TX, plumber, you may be able to make a simple adjustment to fix the source of the noisy pipes.